-Tumescent liposuction is the gold standard in liposuction techniques, regarded globally as the technique that gets the best results time and time again.
+Tumescent liposuction is now the medical-grade standard in liposuction and is regarded globally as the technique used for all liposuction procedures.

 Why is tumescent liposuction ideal for optimal results?